"Culture eats strategy for breakfast." Peter Drucker

 “Every company wants to behave like a software company.”
 Sanjay Mirchandani

 As the business environment continues to evolve and change, an adoption of a digital-first mindset is taking place in boardrooms across the globe.
 Today’s organizations face a never-ending torrent of change from the dynamics of global economics and competition, to the ever more rapid advancements in technology.
 These can be perceived as both an opportunity and a threat.
 The ability to adapt and innovate rapidly in this environment has become a core organizational competency.
+A leader is needed to bring about this change.

 Adoption of DevOps can bring about those needed changes that allow an organization to remain competitive in today’s market space.
 A successful DevOps transformation begins with a value stream map which can allow us to see a time diagnostic of our delivery lifecycle.
 This flow-based representation gives us an end to end view of how the work is currently being done.
 From this, we can then begin to identify bottlenecks, waste and ultimately improvement opportunities which will lead to the changes in systems development, processes, introduction of new technologies, reduced time to market, less waste, improved quality, and innovative products and services.